x4kep/billups-game-challange/README.md

 - Builds the client Docker image (Dockerfile is provided in the client project).
 - Pushes the image to AWS ECR.
 - Triggers AWS App Runner deployment (automatic update is enabled in this demo).
+- Runs end-to-end tests using Playwright to ensure the client functions correctly before deployment.

 **Notes:**